July 1936 coup d'état in Granada: Combats in the Albaicín

 Despite their plans, the rebels had not succeeded in gaining immediate control of the entire city.
 At nightfall resistance still continued in the Albaicín neighborhood, where workers and those loyal to the Republic were concentrated.
 These erected barricades at the access points of the neighborhood, especially the Carrera del Darro; at the beginning of the Cuesta del Chapiz the workers opened a deep trench.
 The military rebels, seeing these movements and coinciding with the fact that it was getting dark, understood that they could not take the Albaicín by assault.
 They had to bring artillery.
 They placed an artillery battery at the entrance of the Church of San Cristobal, at a point from where the city was dominated, while another battery was placed in the Alhambra, in front of the Albaicín.
 Before the end of the day, there were some shootouts between the defenders and the rebels that left at least two dead among the military rebels, and possibly a few others among the Republicans.

 Albaicín and Sacromonte neighborhood, seen from the Alhambra.

 On the morning of July 21, the batteries opened fire on the Albaicín, while a heavy firefight broke out between both sides; the defenders, despite having very few weapons and ammunition, defended themselves from balconies and rooftops.
-The rebels had concentrated forces of infantry, Guardia de asalto and Falangists in order to quell the Republican resistance.
+The rebels had concentrated forces of infantry, Assault Guards and Falangists in order to quell the Republican resistance.
 Throughout the day some breaches were made in the Republican resistance and several defenders were captured, but when night fell the neighborhood still continued to resist.
 For its part, the radio repeatedly exhorted the defenders to lay down their arms.